Tai Woodville is a Portland-based poet, writer, singer/songwriter & performer.

 Sugar in Wartime played the Los Angeles show circuit from 2003-2007, enjoying a loyal fan base, who followed them from The House of Blues to the historic Derby, and the world famous Whisky A Go Go.

 In 2007, Skyfort Records released Sugar in Wartime's debut album, "Out of the Woods."

 In 2011, Finishing Line Press published her poetry collection, "Pollen."

 2013 found Woodville collaborating with Portland musician/songwriter A. Walker Spring (Point Juncture, WA, Bitchin) in an indie rock musical, co-writing & co-starring in "Aika & Rose: A Supernatural Star-Crossed Teen Lesbian Love Story."

 Released to positive critical response & sold out shows, "Aika & Rose" ran for two weeks at Portland's Headwater Theater."

 From 2016-2019 Visitant Lit featured Tai as a regular contributing poet,

 In 2017 Tai's poem, "Winter Fruit," was nominated for a Pushcart Prize.

 2017 saw the release of Tai's second book of poems, "Her Animal Inheritance," co-authored with Sara Jackson-Holman & Alissa Hattman.

-Tai is currently finishing her novel, and in the process of bringing her conceptual electronic music project, Flight Call, to life.
+Tai is currently working on several books, and in the process of bringing her conceptual electronic music project, Flight Call, to life.